kittokin/makebakery/examples/makebakery-site/index.md

 ![Photo: [Boris Bartels, "Bakery" (2006)][bakery attribution] ([CC-BY-SA 2.0][]).
 Resized.][image]

-A **_static_ website** is one which requires no special logic on the server-side to work, as opposed to _dynamic_ websites which trigger some server-side processing for most page requests.
+**_Static_ websites** are those which require no special logic on the server-side to work, as opposed to **_dynamic_ websites** which trigger some server-side processing for most page requests.
 \[[more...](documentation/about_static_sites/)\]

 **_Make_** is a venerable old UNIX build tool intended for the compilation of software source code into executable code, but Makebakery puts it to use compiling websites.
 **GNU Make** is one popular variant of _Make_ with several enhancements, included with most GNU/Linux distributions.
 \[[more...](documentation/about_make/)\]

-More accurately, Makebakery is a _collection of rules and recipes_ for GNU Make that are useful for orchestrating various tools in the generation of static websites of varying architecture.
+More accurately, Makebakery is a _collection of rules and recipes_ for GNU Make that are useful for the orchestration of various tools to the generation of various styles of static website.
 Unlike minimalist _Make_-based approaches for generating static websites, Makebakery's features are organized into _modules_ which may be toggled according to the requirements of the site it is building.

 ## Motivation